Peach Jam

 Preparation Method

-When you think of jam, it is probably strawberries or blueberries that come to mind.
+When you think of jam, it is probably strawberry or blueberry that comes to mind.
 But homemade Peach Jam is an outstanding sweet treat!
-This simple jam can be made even easier by using a food mill.
+This simple jam can be made even more easily by using a food mill.

 We love all peaches, but homegrown peaches are especially delicious.
 Learn how to plant, grow, and care for peach trees.